itsmessk/infoziant_courses/client/README.md

-# Eduzone Client
+# Infoziant Client

-This is the frontend client for the Eduzone online learning platform.
+This is the frontend client for the Infoziant online learning platform.

 ## Getting Started